kreier/asa/README.md

 11. So in general: some [jumper wires](https://icdayroi.com/bo-day-cam-test-board-65-soi) 19.000₫
 12. Maybe [a breadboard](https://icdayroi.com/testboard-mini-syb-170) to connect 5.000₫

 All in all some 550.000₫ are already spend on these simple materials.
-Further steps include the collaborative project of a self driving robot ([Khung xe robot omni đa hướng](https://icdayroi.com/khung-xe-robot-omni-da-huong) 2.250.000₫), controlled by an Raspberry Pi]() .
+Further steps include the collaborative project of a self driving robot ([Khung xe robot omni đa hướng](https://icdayroi.com/khung-xe-robot-omni-da-huong) 2.250.000₫), controlled by an [Raspberry Pi](https://thegioiic.com/products/raspberry-pi-4-model-b-2gb) 1.580.000 VND with [Camera](https://thegioiic.com/products/camera-8mp-imx219-160-degree-fov) 305.000 VND for object detection and obstacle avoidance.

 ## Building steps